Sqooba/scala-promql-client/README.md

 ```

 This will insert three points with value 1, 2 and 3 for the last three minutes.

+Prometheus does not support manually importing, other than [backfilling](https://medium.com/tlvince/prometheus-backfilling-a92573eb712c).

 #### Addings tags